Inventory forecasting to prepare for the rainy days

 The best way to hone your forecasting skills is to test and refine your methods constantly.
 After you’ve created a forecast, compare it against actual sales data.
 If there are discrepancies, take a closer look at your methods and see where you can make adjustments.

-Over time, you’ll develop a more accurate forecast by constantly testing and refining your methods.
+Over time, you’ll develop a more accurate forecast by constantly testing and bettering your methods.
 By constantly tweaking your process, you’ll be able to create more accurate predictions that can help guide your business decisions.

 4. Communicate with stakeholders